 Like a blank canvas, the loft lends itself to the more creative type, and for many in Houston, their loft is a work of art itself.
 Whether buying or leasing, loft living has two main challenges: the first is arranging furnishings to create “rooms” within the loft as the traditional walls are not present.
 The second challenge is maximizing storage space, and many lofts lack closets and built in shelving.
-Check out a few local designers who have implemented color and texture in these Houston lofts to maximize the space and design of the units, and learn more about purchasing or renting a loft in Houston.
-This mid-rise luxury apartment property is near Hermann Park and the Medical office space in DC.
-It also provides great access to 288 to get to downtown Just cross over 288 to get to University of Houston in minutes.
+Check out a few local designers, like Creative Interior Design Services, who have implemented color and texture in these Houston lofts to maximize the space and design of the units, and learn more about purchasing or renting a loft in Houston.

 Houston lofts are available for lease or purchase, and range from the smallest 450 sq ft efficiency like those at 230 West Alabama, to the expansive penthouse lofts that rival a large single family home at 2727 Kirby.
 While most of the true historical Houston lofts are situated in Downtown buildings, there are lofts all over the Inner Loop, including Galleria lofts, Heights lofts, and EADO lofts (East of Downtown).